-Make Sure Your Patient Portal is Benefiting Your Patients
+Make Sure Your Patient Portal is Helping Your Patients

 Healthcare providers that may be reluctant to use and implement an electronic health record (EHR) system may be transferring reluctance onto their patients when it comes to accessing and using patient portals.
 Physicians know that the implementation and use of EHRs is inevitable, thus encouraging patients to access and use patient portals is critical in establishing a smooth transition.
 Patient portals create a better stream of communication between physicians and patients, and help increase healthcare literacy among patients.
 As a physician, what are you doing to make sure your patients are getting the most out of their patient portal?